gemidyne/microtf2/README.md

 If you intend to use the SDK plugin for developing your own gamemodes or minigames, you will need:

 - Sound Info Library extension: https://forums.alliedmods.net/showthread.php?t=105816   https://github.com/bcserv/soundlib (Used for determining sound file length for themes and minigames)

-## Commands
-See wiki page for more information: https://github.com/gemidyne/microtf2/wiki/Console-Commands

-## Console Variables
-See wiki page for more information: https://github.com/gemidyne/microtf2/wiki/Console-Variables

 ## Credits